mirkonasato/ionic2-webpack2-starter/README.md

 ### Build Targets

-* `npm run build`: builds the project as a (progressive) web app inside the `dist` folder.
+* `npm run build` - builds the project as a (progressive) web app inside the `dist` folder.
-* `npm run build:prod`: same as above but with production settings, i.e. it enables Angular production mode, Ahead-of-Time template compilation, and code obfuscation/minification.
+* `npm run build:prod` - same as above but with production settings, i.e. it enables Angular production mode, Ahead-of-Time template compilation, and code obfuscation/minification.
-* `npm run build:cordova`: prepares the project for building a mobile app with Cordova.
+* `npm run build:cordova` - prepares the project for building a mobile app with Cordova.
 The output in this case is the `cordova/www` folder.
-* `npm run build:cordova:prod`: same as above but with production settings.
+* `npm run build:cordova:prod` - same as above but with production settings.

 ### Running as a Mobile App